DataDog/hiring-engineers/answers.md

                      template_variables=tv,
                      read_only=read_only)

-Also, I have posted the screenshot below of the anomaly snapshot taken of the 5 mintue timeframe from the custom Timeboard graph.
+Also, I have posted the screenshot below of the anomaly snapshot taken of the 5 minute timeframe from the custom Timeboard graph.

 *Anomaly Snapshot of 5 Mins Time Lapse Screenshot*
 ![Alt text](https://github.com/shahmoa/DD-Challenge-Exercise/blob/master/PostgresAnomaly5minsGraph.png)